bevyengine/bevy/examples/README.md

 [Mesh 2D](../examples/2d/mesh2d.rs) | Renders a 2d mesh
-[Mesh 2D With Vertex Colors](../examples/2d/mesh2d_vertex_color_texture.rs) | Renders a 2d mesh with vertex color attributes [Move Sprite](../examples/2d/move_sprite.rs) | Changes the transform of a sprite [Pixel Grid Snapping](../examples/2d/pixel_grid_snap.rs) | Shows how to create graphics that snap to the pixel grid by rendering to a texture in 2D
+[Mesh 2D With Vertex Colors](../examples/2d/mesh2d_vertex_color_texture.rs) | Renders a 2d mesh with vertex color attributes [Move Sprite](../examples/2d/move_sprite.rs) | Changes the transform of a sprite [Multiple Sprites, One Entity](../examples/2d/multiple_sprites_one_entity.rs) | Constructs a large entity composed of multiple sprites
+[Pixel Grid Snapping](../examples/2d/pixel_grid_snap.rs) | Shows how to create graphics that snap to the pixel grid by rendering to a texture in 2D
 [Sprite](../examples/2d/sprite.rs) | Renders a sprite
 [Sprite Flipping](../examples/2d/sprite_flipping.rs) | Renders a sprite flipped along an axis